github/backup-utils/README.md

 default.
 The number should be adjusted based on backup frequency and available storage.

-### Backup file structure
+### Backup snapshot file structure

-Backups are stored in rotating increment directories named after the time the snapshot was taken.
-Each increment directory contains a full backup snapshot of all relevant data stores.
+Backup snapshots are stored in rotating increment directories named after the date and time the snapshot was taken.
+Each snapshot directory contains a full backup snapshot of all relevant data stores.
+The following example shows a snapshot file hierarchy for hourly

     ./data
        |- 20140724T010000